tedsluis/docker-dump1090/README.md

 # Usage

+## Download and build
+This step is optional.
+You can skip this and continue at 'Run it:'.
-Download the dockerfile (select the version you want):
+Download the dockerfile (select the version you want: The first is with heatmap & rangeview, the seconds is without):
 ````
 $ wget https://raw.githubusercontent.com/tedsluis/docker-dump1090/master/dockerfile
 or